 The peoples of the Caucasus have names for musical instruments like the Latin word pandura [(Osset. fændyr "violin", "balalaika", "accordion", "lira", Georg. panduri (ფანდური) "stringed musical instrument similar to a lute"and others], but the source of the borrowing, just as words bandura, difficult to define.
 Musical instruments with a similar name – Fr. tambourin (long drum), Tat. dumbra "balalaika", Cr.Tat. dambura "guitar", Tur. tambura "guitar", Kazakh. dombra (a type of balalaika), Mong. dombura are used by many Asian and European peoples.
 It is believed that their names have Arab origin (Ar. tanbūr "stringed musical instrument").
 However Chuv. tĕmpĕr-tĕmpĕr "imitation of drumbeat", tĕmpĕrtet "to rattle" (of drum) cast doubt on this, since the similarity of words păntăr and tĕmpĕr speaks to their common Türkic origin.Одновременно ими было позаимствовано также его название. Это произошло приблизительно четыре тысячелетия назад, когда булгары со своей прародины в низовьях Днестра перешли на Правобережную Украины и вступили в контакт с индоевропейскими племенами (об этом см. раздел Тюрки как носители культур шнуровой керамики).

 As can be seen from the above examples, the spread of musical instruments and their names are complex and varied.
 Now, we limit ourselves to the subject of the influence on the musical culture of the people through the substrate.
 Let's begin the conversation with a narrow topic of similarity Ukrainian "kolomiyka" and Chuvash folk songs.
-Note that the basis of the kolomiyka is rhythm of fast dance, accompanied by singing, shouting and foot stamping.
-They have a certain resemblance to the Russian "chastushka" (a ditty), but according to experts, "there is no reason to assume that chastushka and kolomiyka have any genetic link» (GOSHOVSKIY V. 1971: 178).
-Searching similarity of kolomiyka in Chuvash songs are complicated by the fact that music theory still have no formal features that could help finding commonality in musical creativity of different nations, and in particular in the similarity of melodies.
-The reason lies in the complexity of the study of folk music and just in the establishment of its features mood building on which one can build a comparison of melodies of folk songs.
+Note that the basis of the kolomiyka is the rhythm of fast dance, accompanied by singing, shouting, and foot stamping.
+They have a certain resemblance to the Russian "chastushka" (a ditty), but according to experts, "there is no reason to assume that chastushka and the kolomiyka have any genetic link» (GOSHOVSKIY V. 1971: 178).
+The searching similarity of the kolomiyka in Chuvash songs is complicated by the fact that music theory still has no formal features that could help to find commonality in musical creativity of different nations, and in particular in the similarity of melodies.
+The reason lies in the complexity of the study of folk music and just in the establishment of its features mood-building on which one can build a comparison of melodies of folk songs.
 Give the floor to experts:

 Melody is one of the most important musical events.
-However its studying has been much less developed than other part of music theory (PAPUSH M. 1973: 135).
+However, its studying has been much less developed than other parts of music theory (PAPUSH M. 1973: 135).

 From the time of this writing, it took several decades, but the situation has not changed.
-It seems that after the first attempts to find patterns of the mood building musicologists have recognized the complexity of the problem and now they just do not come it radically solve.
+It seems that after the first attempts to find patterns of mood-building musicologists have recognized the complexity of the problem and now they just do not come to it radical solution.
 Words known theorist that "musical folklore has no knowledge system, and represents the sum of observations" (RUBTSOV F.A.
 1973-2: 10) stay in much so actual, as at the beginning of the last century when musicologists bolder than now, took up the study of folk music, relying more on their own subjective perception of folk tunes, despite the understanding of the unreliability of intuitive inference.

 Nevertheless, we can trace some progress in musicology by comparing Carpathian and Hungarian music, as it will be shown below, is also relevant to our topic.